Using the Calculator

 - Some questions can be answered more quickly by reasoning and estimating than by using the calculator.

 - If you use the calculator, estimate the answer beforehand so you can determine whether the calculator's answer is "in the ballpark."
 This may help you avoid key-entry errors.

-For a description of the calculator provided for the paper-based test, please see page 32 of The Practice Book for the Paper-based GRE revised General Test, Second Edition.
+For a description of the calculator provided for the paper-delivered test, please see page 32 of The Practice Book for the Paper-based GRE® revised General Test, Second Edition.

-Guidelines Specific to the On-screen Calculator in the Computer-based Test
+Guidelines Specific to the On-screen Calculator in the Computer-delivered Test

 - When you use the computer mouse or the keyboard to operate the calculator, take care not to mis-key a number or operation.